Statistical formulation of Onsager-Machlup variational principle: Introduction

 Using OM integral, Doi \textit{et al.}\ proposed Onsager-Machlup variational principle (OMVP)~\cite{Doi19,Doi21}.
-In contrast to OVP, which is a time-local principle, OMVP is a time-global variational principle, and it allows us to obtain the most probable trajectory over a long time.
-In particular, OMVP is useful for finding accurate solutions to the time evolution equations when the solutions involve unavoidable errors due to the precision limit of numerical calculation and can determine long-time behaviors such as steady states.
-However, the statistical property of the trajectories and the effects of thermal fluctuations, such as the mean square displacement of a Brownian particle, cannot be directly obtained within OMVP, which is left as an important issue especially for active systems~\cite{Doi19,Doi21}.
+In contrast to OVP, which is a time-local principle, OMVP is a time-global variational principle, and it allows us to obtain the most probable trajectory over long time.
+In particular, OMVP is useful for finding accurate solutions to the time-evolution equations when the solutions involve unavoidable errors due to the precision limit of numerical calculations, and it can determine long-time behaviors such as the steady state.
+They demonstrated that OMVP can evaluate approximate solutions describing passive soft matter such as diffusion~\cite{Doi19}, finger flow in a square tube~\cite{Doi19}, and dye coating~\cite{Doi21}.
+Recently, Wang \textit{et al.}\ used OMVP to calculate the steady state of active systems~\cite{Wang21}.
+OMVP was also employed to obtain the most probable path of an active Brownian particle~\cite{Yasuda22}, an active Ornstein-Uhlenbeck particle~\cite{Crisanti23,Dutta23}, odd elastic systems~\cite{Yasuda21JPSJ}, and that of a chemical kinetic model~\cite{Wang10}.
+However, statistical properties of stochastic trajectories and effects of thermal fluctuations, such as the mean square displacement of a Brownian particle, cannot be directly obtained within OMVP, which has been left as an important issue especially for active systems~\cite{Doi19,Doi21}.

-In this Letter, we propose a statistical formulation of OMVP (SOMVP) by taking into account thermal fluctuations of stochastic systems.
-We introduce an \textit{observable} that is determined by the system variables and allows the OM integral to explore trajectories deviating far from the most probable path.
+In this paper, we propose a statistical formulation of OMVP (SOMVP) by taking into account thermal fluctuations of stochastic systems.
+We introduce an \textit{observable} that is determined by the system variables and it allows the OM integral to explore trajectories deviating far from the most probable path.
 We propose a modified OM integral that should be maximized to obtain the cumulant-generating function (CGF) of the observable.
-To demonstrate the usefulness of SOMVP, we calculate the diffusion constant of a Brownian particle embedded in a viscous fluid only by optimizing the modified OM integral.
+To demonstrate the usefulness of SOMVP, we calculate the diffusion constant of a Brownian particle embedded in a viscous fluid by optimizing the modified OM integral.
 Notably, the obtained diffusion constant recovers the Stokes-Einstein relation or the fluctuation-dissipation relation without any additional requirements.
-To further show that SOMVP can be applied to non-equilibrium phenomena, we calculate the CGF of a Brownian particle subjected to a steady shear flow.
-We shall also argue several possibilities for applying SOMVP for internally driven active matter systems.
+To further demonstrate that SOMVP can also be used for non-equilibrium phenomena, we calculate the CGF of a Brownian particle subjected to a steady shear flow.
+Finally, we argue possible applications of SOMVP for internally driven active matter.